 The depreciable amount of all fixed assets including building and capitalised lease assets, but excluding freehold land, is depreciated on either a straight line basis or reducing balance basis over the asset's useful life to the entity commencing from the time the asset is held ready for use.
-Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease including option periods or the estimated useful lives of the improvements.
+Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease - including option periods where the option is reasonably likely to be exercised - or the estimated useful lives of the improvements.